storyprotocol/typescript-tutorial/README.md

     2a.
 Mint some tokens by running [this](https://odyssey.storyscan.xyz/address/0xC0F6E387aC0B324Ec18EAcf22EE7271207dCE3d5?tab=write_contract#0x40c10f19) transaction (10 is good).

     2b.
-Next, you have to allow the `RoyaltyModule` to spend those tokens on your behalf so it can properly distribute royalties to ancestor IPs.
+Next, you need to allow the RoyaltyModule to spend those tokens on your behalf so it can properly distribute royalties to ancestor IPs.
 Run the [approve transaction](https://odyssey.storyscan.xyz/address/0xC0F6E387aC0B324Ec18EAcf22EE7271207dCE3d5?tab=write_contract#0x095ea7b3) where the `spender` is `0xEa6eD700b11DfF703665CCAF55887ca56134Ae3B` (this is the Odyssey v1.2 address of `RoyaltyModule` found [here](https://docs.story.foundation/docs/deployed-smart-contracts)) and the value is >= 2 (that's the amount we're paying in the script).

 3. `npm run register-deriv-com`